Metabolic dysfunction-associated steatotic liver disease (MASLD) and steatohepatitis (MASH)

 Extract

-- The term non-alcoholic fatty liver disease (NAFLD) covers a spectrum of diseases from pure non-alcoholic fatty liver (NAFL) to non-alcoholic steatohepatitis (NASH), advanced fibrosis (NAFLD and F3 or F4 fibrosis), and liver cirrhosis (NAFLD and F4 fibrosis).
-NAFLD also increases the risk of hepatocellular carcinoma.
+- Metabolic dysfunction-associated steatotic liver disease (MASLD) covers a spectrum of diseases from pure (i.e. isolated) metabolic fatty liver to metabolic dysfunction-associated steatohepatitis (MASH), advanced fibrosis (MASLD and F3 or F4 fibrosis), and liver cirrhosis (MASLD and F4 fibrosis).
+MASLD also increases the risk of hepatocellular carcinoma.

-- A person may have several risk factors for fatty liver disease, such as type 2 diabetes, obesity and alcohol consumption.
+- A person may have several risk factors for steatotic liver disease, such as metabolic syndrome and alcohol consumption.

 - See also the articles on Assessing patients with abnormal liver function test results Assessing a patient with an abnormal liver function test result1 and Metabolic syndrome Metabolic syndrome2.